Minnesota National Guard: 1861–1865

 When Civil War broke out in April 1861, volunteers from Minnesota's militia formed a nucleus for the first three companies of the First Minnesota Volunteer Infantry Regiment.
 Both sides in the war had to rely on volunteer regiments, battalions and separate companies recruited by the states.
 The "First Minnesota" is officially recognized as the senior such regiment in the Union Army because Alexander Ramsey was the first governor to offer state troops to President Lincoln.
+The first man to enlist in the “First Minnesota” was Josias Ridgate King, later earning a commission and serving as the inspector general of the nascent Minnesota National Guard.

 The regiment went on to serve with distinction in the Army of the Potomac and became legend as a result of its gallant counter-charge at Gettysburg on July 2, 1863.

 During that charge the First Minnesota was ordered to attack.
 Having run out of ammunition, the Minnesotans, numbering only 262 charged into the leading Confederate brigade, facing overwhelming odds and roughly 1,600 Confederate troops.
 The fighting was bloody and hand to hand.
 The Minnesotans gained the time necessary for the Union line to reform, thoroughly demoralising the Confederates.
 But the cost was great.
 Of the 262 members of the regiment present for duty that morning, only 47 answered the roll that evening.
 The regiment incurred the highest casualty rate of any unit in the Civil War, a record still held to this day for any U.S. unit.

 On July 3, while rebounding from the horrendous casualties of the previous day, the 47 survivors were reinforced by detached Company F, and the reunited regiment was moved slightly northward on Cemetery Ridge.
 Destiny placed the remaining Minnesotans at one of the few places where Union lines were breached during Pickett's Charge and required them to charge advancing Confederate troops once again.
 It is here that Capt.
 Messick was killed, Capt.
 W. B. Farrell mortally wounded, and then command fell to Capt.
 Henry C. Coates.